How Do You Fix A Butterfly's Wing

 The Rise of Butterfly Sanctuaries and Rescue Centers

 More and more butterfly sanctuaries and rescue centers are emerging, dedicated to the conservation and rehabilitation of butterflies.
-These centers often employ trained professionals who specialize in butterfly care and wing repair.
+Which means these centers often employ trained professionals who specialize in butterfly care and wing repair.
 They also serve as valuable resources for the public, offering educational programs and workshops on butterfly conservation.

 Innovative Repair Materials and Techniques